Hoyt Architects

 • Evaluate visualization and decision-support tools

-• Establish a scalable framework for statewide expansion
+• Create a scalable framework for statewide expansion

 Long-Term Vision

-The Dunnellon pilot represents the first step toward a statewide ecological digital twin capable of supporting Florida’s long-term conservation, resilience, and land management goals across the full Florida Wildlife Corridor system.
+The Dunnellon pilot is the first step toward a statewide ecological digital twin designed to support Florida’s long-term conservation, resilience, and land management goals across the full wildlife corridor system.

 Belinda B. Nettles, Ph.D., ASLA